America the Beautiful…No More

 A former student sent me down that pig trail which led me to Alice’s rabbit hole.
 Tom Meilinger posted, “What would it be like if there were social media in 1776?
 Would King George and Thomas Jefferson be in a Twitter war?
 Would British citizens be commenting on how the colonists should find a new colony to move to if they didn’t like the British empire?
 Would they hope their British nine pin team might lose to another country because someone on it wasn’t a loyalist?”
 I wondered too and Tom and I don’t usually agree on much.

-Tom triggered a mental vision King George III sitting on a porcelain throne, his considerable girth covered by a gold, terry cloth robe, hammering out angry tweet after angry tweet.
+Tom triggered a mental vision of King George III sitting on a porcelain throne, his considerable girth covered by a gold, terry cloth robe, hammering out angry tweet after angry tweet.
 There are some things that can’t be unseen…the mental vision will haunt me for a while.

 Image result for George the Third